 The Obama Administration may have hoped that securing the JCPOA would help catalyze better behavior from Iran more generally.
-President Obama, for instance — picking up themes he had earlier voiced upon coming into office, when he famously offered an “extended hand” to Iran and in a Farsi-subtitled video on the occasion of the Persian New Year expressed his desire for “renewed exchanges among our people and opportunities for partnership and commerce” — declared upon finalizing the JCPOA that the deal would give Iran a chance to “to move in a different, less provocative direction.”
+President Obama, for instance — picking up themes he had earlier voiced upon coming into office, when he famously offered an “extended hand” to Iran and in a Farsi-subtitled video on the occasion of the Persian New Year expressed his desire for “ ” — declared upon finalizing the JCPOA that the deal would give Iran a chance to “ .”
 Indeed, the JCPOA itself declared that the participants anticipated that “full implementation of this JCPOA will positively contribute to regional and international peace and security.”

 Unfortunately, any such hopes turn out to have been misplaced.
 In fact, under the JCPOA — with the concessions it embodied in sanctions relief and in providing legitimacy to Iran’s nuclear program — Iran’s behavior actually worsened.
 As U.S. officials have pointed out repeatedly in recent years, the lifting of sanctions and Iran’s degree of JCPOA-associated re-integration into the global economy both empowered and emboldened Iran, making it a more dangerous regional actor than before.

 For one thing, Iran did much better economically as a result of JCPOA sanctions relief, particularly with regard to oil sanctions, and as former Secretary of State John Kerry embarked upon a sort of diplomatic world tour to encourage business ties with Iran.
-According to the Central Bank of Iran, the country’s economy grew 12.5 percent over the 2016-17 period, compared to the nearly six percent shrinkage it had suffered over 2014-15 under international sanctions before the JCPOA.
+According to the Central Bank of Iran, the country’s economy grew 12.5 percent over the 2016-17 period, compared to the under international sanctions before the JCPOA.